Frequently Asked Questions

 WHAT SHOULD I PACK?

 Above all, bring good, sturdy, broken-in walking shoes or boots, and hats.
 Long walks are the rule on School trips.
 You will need both warm and cold weather clothing, as well as rain gear.
 Bring layers of clothing so that you can bundle up if the weather turns cold.
-It does get cold (40 to 50s Fahrenheit) in the winter.
-It does snow but usually not often or much.
-Students should also bring a travel alarm clock and a flashlight.
-Likewise, specific brands of medicines and toiletries (e.g. contact lens solutions, deodorants) may not be readily available, so Members should be prepared either to purchase alternative brands or bring an adequate supply of their own.
-You will not need formal dress wear, but there will be garden parties, lectures, receptions, and dinners where you will want to look at least presentable.
-Skirt, low heels are suggested for women and coat and tie for men.
+(Greece does get cold in the winter!)
+Specific brands of medicines and toiletries (e.g. contact lens solutions, deodorants) may not be readily available, so Members should be prepared either to purchase alternative brands or bring an adequate supply of their own.
+You will not need formal dress wear, but there will be garden parties, lectures, receptions, and dinners where you may want to have attire that is dressy casual, or smart casual, or business casual.

 Pack the minimum you think you will need and then discard half of that.
 Do not take more on any given excursion than you can carry easily yourself a quarter of a mile.